This comic strip is a tribute to the great British beer writer, Michael Jackson, who passed away on August 30.

 Lee Tracy?
 For those who are not familiar with him, Lee Tracy, whose heyday in films was in the precode era, was not the kind of actor you would think of casting as a naive hick.
 He made his name on Broadway as the original Hildy Johnson in the first production of Front Page, and his film career generally consisted of fast-talking newspaper man, press agents, and carnival barkers.
 Today he seems like nothing less than a visual and audible cross between James Cagney and W.C.
 Fields.
 He combines Cagney’s bantam strut and rat-a-tat high speed delivery with Fields’ bulbous nose (like Fields, at least partly due to massive consumption of alcohol) and nasal sonorousness.
 And he always gave the impression of spending most of his energy trying to put something or other over on whomever he was talking to.
 Not to put a fine point on it, the man never radiated integrity.

 So I was very curious to see how he would fit in this sort of part.
 Anyway, the film was recently shown on Turner Classic Movies last week, and I finally got around to seeing it recently.
 Well, he would never be believable as a total neophyte, so the character was not written as one, at least not all of the time.
 From the beginning of the film, Tracy comes off as a extremely naive and completely cynical at the same time.
-It sounds like a it could be an interesting, complex part, but really,
+It sounds like a it could be an interesting, complex part, but really, it was just inconsistent.

 Tracy is Button Gwinett Brown, descendant of one of the signers of the Declaration of Independence, who has never held political office before being elected congressman.
 In the beginning of the film it is established that Tracy got into office with the help of a crooked local political boss, "Honest John" Kelleher.
 But unlike a Capra film, Tracy knows this.
 He used crooked political bosses to get into a position of power.
 Then he believes he can use that power against them.
 After a "meet-cute" scene with Tracy and Constance Cummings, and some scenes establishing the corrupt power of Boss Norton, Tracy arrives in town, checking out some local sites of Washington, DC via some very badly-done rear projection.
 After dismissing the hand-picked secretary from Kelleher, Tracy runs into a wartime pal, who is part of a group of bonus marchers, the true-life veteran's group that marched on Washington to receive a bonus from their World War I service to provide relief at the height of the depression.